SUNW4VE/ChromaFire/README.md

 Usage:
 ------------------------------------------------------------------
 - Download and unzip the latest release.
+- Customize the CF_config.txt file if necessary.
+- Launch ChromaFire.exe
 - When detection is active, ChromaFire repeatedly scans the center of your screen.
 It sends a click whenever that pixel is a close enough shade of red.
-The threshold and tolerance of this shade, as well as the detection bind and mode, can be modified via the config file.
 - Focus the CLI window and press **Ctrl+Q** to quit.

 Configurable Customizations: